hthm00/CECS327_SP25_39/README.md

    - Sensor configurations
    - Conversion factors and constants

-## Security Notes

-- Never commit your `config.py` file to version control
-- Keep your MongoDB connection string secure
-- Consider using environment variables for sensitive credentials
-- Ensure proper network security measures are in place
-- The `config.py` file is automatically ignored by git

-## Error Handling

-The server provides informative error messages for:
-- Invalid port numbers
-- Connection issues
-- Missing or invalid data
-- Database connection problems

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.